 Club members put much energy into preparing for the library's opening, which was held on November 12, 1932.
 It was a “brisk” first day: 300 membership cards were issued.
 The fledgling library had only 60 books and was open only on Saturdays.
 However, the collection grew rapidly, fueled by donations from the public.
 Even within the first week of operation, 200 additional books were donated and a call went out for more book cases to hold them.
 Within a month's time, there were 400 members and 1,144 volumes available to them.
 As was typical of subscription libraries at the time, there were restrictions on how much an individual could borrow and who could belong to the library.
 At the beginning, members were allowed to take out only one book at a time, keep it for one week and renew it for one additional week.
 No students or children were allowed to join.
 Overdue fines were 10 cents per week.

-In 1944, the library petitioned for municipal status with the understanding that the city would oversee its operation but without investing any money in it.
-Many fund-raising drives were held, with the goal of $65,000 for a library building to be constructed.
+1944 │ The library petitioned for municipal status with the understanding that the city would oversee its operation but without investing any money in it.
+Many fundraising drives were held, with the goal of $65,000 for a library building to be constructed.
 Years were needed to raise enough money, perhaps due to it being wartime (World War II).
 Meanwhile, the Archer Park Bandstand had become overcrowded with materials and part of the book collection was placed into storage.

-By 1949, enough funds had been raised to select land for purchase.
-The former main library at 600 N. Main Street was purchased for $10,000 from Pete Bonneau.
+1949 │ Enough funds had been raised to select land for purchase.
+The former Main Library at 600 N. Main Street was purchased for $10,000 from Pete Bonneau.
 Construction began late that year, as fund-raising continued.
 The architect was Zeb Rike and construction was by Marchant Brothers of Mercedes.
 The price of construction: $23,751.
 Because the citizenry had not been able to raise the entire cost, the balance was financed through city taxes.

-From its modest beginnings in borrowed space, the McAllen Public Library system has grown to include three branches, the Main branch of which has made national news for its innovative design and repurposing.
+From its modest beginnings in borrowed space, MPL has grown to include three branches, including the Main Library, which has made national news for its innovative design and repurposing.
 We expect that the library will continue to build on its historic foundations and be a strong and valuable community resource to the people of McAllen and the rest of the Rio Grande Valley.